 If you would you like to teach a undergraduate or graduate course at BMSC, see below:

-Send a detailed proposal to the University Programs Office at least one year in advance of the summer semester that you might be interested in teaching.
-This proposal should include a course description, course outline, major topics to be addressed in the lecture, lab, and field portions of the course, and basic equiptment list.
+The process for the Bamfield Marine Sciences Centre to offer a university credit course at BMSC is as follows: send a detailed proposal to the Associate Director of Education (ADE) at least one year in advance of the summer semester that you are interested in teaching.
+This proposal should include a course description, course outline, major topics to be addressed in the lecture, lab, and field portions of the course, and a basic equipment list.
 Courses are usually but not exclusively focused on taking advantage of the opportunities presented by the diverse coastal environment at our doorstep.

 Our courses are immersion style requiring intense commitment from students, TA’s and Instructors.
 The courses run for 3 or 6 weeks in the summer months, from Monday to Saturday with occasional commitment on Sundays.
 Evenings sessions may also be required depending on tides, etc.

 Depending on your course requirements and class size, you will be assigned a lecture room (equipped with audio/visual equipment as required), laboratory and office space.
 Several teaching labs are equipped with seawater tanks.

 For BMSC courses which require students be transported in boats, SVOP (Small Vessels Operators Proficiency) certification is a requirement for TA’s and is highly desirable for Faculty.

 Click here for instructions to apply for a work permit prior to your arrival (note processing times).

 You may also apply at your point of entry into Canada: